A Musical About Princess Diana's Wedding Is Coming

-La Jolla Playhouse in San Diego, CA has announced that they will be performing a musical about Princess Diana's wedding next year.
+La Jolla Playhouse in San Diego, California has announced that they will be performing a musical about Princess Diana's wedding next year.

 The new musical, titled Diana, is set in 1981 and chronicles the life of the princess right before the royal wedding and after.
 The score will be an eclectic mix of classical melodies and "1980s-inspired pop and rock music," Broadway.com reports.

-"Following her fairytale union, Princess Diana faces a distant husband, an unmovable monarchy and constant media scrutiny," reads the theater's description of the musical.
-"But her unabashed honesty, modern perspective and gentle compassion galvanize a nation, even as it threatens the royal family’s hold on England."
+"Following her fairytale union, Princess Diana faces a distant husband, an unmovable monarchy and constant media scrutiny," reads the theatre's description of the musical.
+"But her unabashed honesty, modern perspective and gentle compassion galvanise a nation, even as it threatens the royal family’s hold on England."

 Advertisement